-So, what IS Neapolitan pizza?
-The AVPN has a set of rules that guarantee a true Neapolitan pizza.
+AVPN uses a stringent set of rules to guarantee a true Neapolitan pizza.
+They include: